ayushthakur/ayushthakur.dev/content/post/you-will-only-remember-the-weird-days.md

 ---
-title: "You Will Only Remember the Weird Days"
+title: "you will only remember the weird days"
 date: 2024-03-29T14:07:13+05:30
 draft: False
+categories:
+  - life
+tags:
+  - reflections
 ---

 Do you remember what you had last monday for lunch?
 Most probaly not, because it was a routine monday.